kaff-oregonstate/evac-drill-suite/backend/autoShutdown/README.md

 ### Cloud Function

 The Cloud Function should be triggered by the Pub/Sub topic previously created and connected to the budget.
 It should have a reasonable maximum number of instances (we chose 4 initially), and should use the service account which was previously granted the necessary permissions for the desired action.
+Finally, for safety, the environment variable `GOOGLE_CLOUD_PROJECT` should be set to the GCP project name.

 The code for the Cloud Function can be found within this directory in `index.js` and `package.json`.

+The Cloud Function needs to have its "entry-point" changed to the main export function's name, in this case `stopBilling`.